Context Hub Runtime Environment (CHRE)

 CHRE API

 The CHRE API is a collection of C header files that define the software interface between a nanoapp and the system.
 It's designed to make nanoapps code compatible across all devices that support CHRE, which means that the source code for a nanoapp doesn't need to be modified to support a new device type, though it might need to be recompiled specifically for the target device's processor instruction set or application binary interface (ABI).
 The CHRE architecture and API design also ensure that nanoapps are binary compatible across different versions of the CHRE API, which means that a nanoapp doesn't need to be recompiled to run on a system that implements a different version of the CHRE API as compared to the target API that the nanoapp is compiled against.
 In other words, if a nanoapp binary runs on a device that supports CHRE API v1.3, and that device is upgraded to support CHRE API v1.4, the same nanoapp binary continues to function.
-Similarly, the nanoapp can run on CHRE API v1.2, and can determine at runtime whether it requires functionality from API v1.3 to achieve its functionality, or whether it can operate, potentially with graceful feature degradation.
+Similarly, the nanoapp can run on CHRE API v1.2, and can determine at runtime whether it requires capabilities from API v1.3 to achieve its usage, or whether it can operate, potentially with graceful feature degradation.

 New versions of the CHRE API are released alongside Android, however as the CHRE implementation is part of the vendor implementation, the CHRE API version supported on a device isn't necessarily linked to an Android version.